premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

 ### Conclusion

 In this tutorial, we have demonstrated how to serve the Falcon 7B Instruction model using FastAPI and Docker.
 This is a crucial first step in serving a model for production use cases.
-[Learn more](/docs/category/service-packaging/) about packaging your model and exposing it to the Prem Ecosystem to quickly get up and running with your AI initiatives.